What can you do?

 Are Florida red tides always red?

-At high enough concentrations, Florida red tide can discolor water a red or brown hue.
+At high enough concentrations, Florida red tide can discolor water a red, brown, rusty orange or even slightly greenish hue.
 Red tides caused by other algal species can appear red, brown, green or even purple.
 The water can also remain its normal color during a bloom.

 Why are red tides harmful?

-How does the Florida red tide, Karenia brevis, kill fish?
+How does the Florida red tide caused by Karenia brevis, kill fish?

-Karenia brevis, or Florida red tide, kills fish by producing a potent toxin (called brevetoxin) that affects the central nervous system of the fish.
-The toxin can also affect birds, mammals and other marine animals.
+Karenia brevis, the Florida red tide organism, kills fish by producing a potent toxin (called brevetoxin) that affects the central nervous system of the fish.
+The toxin can also affect birds, sea turtles, mammals and other marine animals.

 Are red tides new to Florida?

 No. Red tides were documented in the southern Gulf of Mexico as far back as the 1700s and along Florida's Gulf coast in the 1840s.
-Fish kills near Tampa Bay were even mentioned in the records of Spanish explorers.
+Fish kills near Tampa Bay were even mentioned in the records of Spanish explorers in the 1500s.

 Related article: Timeline of Florida red tides off the west coast